christiefhyang/Blog/README.md

 # Blog
-In this repo, I will regularly update everything I learn at different stages in life, and proposals on new solutions.
+In this repo, I will regularly update everything I learn at different stages in life, and proposals on new solutions our society faces.